Particular/docs.particular.net/samples/scaleout/distributor/sample.md

 snippet:Distributor-InstanceId-Settings

-When deploying multiple workers to a single machine you need to make sure each worker is assigned a unique instance ID.
+When deploying multiple workers to a single machine ensure that each worker is assigned a unique instance ID.